aws-samples/cartrack-react-locationservice/README.md

 ## Car Tracking using Amazon Location Services

-This is a sample application using Amazon Location Service, Amplify, API Gateway, IOT Core and Lambda Function to track a car.
+This is a sample application using [Amazon Location Service](https://aws.amazon.com/location/), AWS Amplify, Amazon API Gateway, AWS IOT Core and Amazon Lambda to track a car.
 The objective of this repository is to present a sample application using AWS Cloud Services.

 The expected result after running the sample code is a map rendered on users web browser as shown in the picture bellow: